Who can enter

 - Visual Communication

-We are looking for entries that show innovative and well-crafted interpretations of colour, in terms of subject or materials used, or a combination of the two.
+The judges are looking for entries that show innovative and well-crafted interpretations of the theme, in terms of subject or materials used, or a combination of the two.
 There is no restriction on the medium used, and we accept both entries that have been made as a part of coursework as well as personal work.

 Submitting your entry